Browns, Illinois

 Browns is a village in Edwards County, Illinois, United States.
 The population was 139 as of the 2020 census, slightly up from 134 as of the 2010 census.

 History

 Few records of the early history are available because the first books were destroyed by fire.
 Recorded history of Browns begins in 1880 when John Henderson and his wife Emma had the present site surveyed into blocks, streets, lots and alleys and named it "Frazier".

 On May 7, 1892, a petition was filed asking that an election be held to incorporate the site as the village of Browns, apparently in honor of John L. Brown, a prominent citizen of that name.
 The election was held on May 24 of that year and carried narrowly, 31 to 27.
+In 1887, the new Browns community put in a serious bid to become the new County seat of Edwards County.
+The citizens of the existing county seat, Albion, hurriedly built a new courthouse to beat off the threat.

 The village of Browns is a "dry" community and has been since the Prohibition days.

 Geography

 Browns is located on the eastern border of Edwards County.
 The eastern village limit is Bonpas Creek, which forms the Wabash County line.
 Illinois Route 15 passes just north of the village, leading west 4 mi to Albion, the Edwards County seat, and east 13 mi to Mount Carmel.

 According to the 2010 census, Browns has a total area of 0.29 sqmi, all land.